baajgai/around-go/content/posts/solitude_threat.md

 title = "Why The Man Who Does Not Need Anyone Is Society's Greatest Threat"
 +++

-## Why The Man Who Doesn't Need Anyone Is Society's Greatest Threat
-*Script from the narration of the same titled video from Youtube*
+*Script from the narration of the same titled video on Youtube*

 Picture this, there is a man sitting alone at a coffee shop.
 Everyone else is frantically scrolling through their phones, desperately seeking validation from strangers on the internet.
 The couples around him are taking selfies, the groups are gossiping, the lone wolves are swiping through dating apps like their lives depend on it.
 But this man, he's got earbuds in, listening to audiobook about philosophy while everyone else numbs their minds with TikTok.
 He's different he's not lonely he's not desperate.
 He's not seeking anything from anyone.